V-Dickerson/V-Dickerson/docs/_posts/2025-05-08-a-deep-dive-into-databases.markdown

 I eventually got to the point of learning to build APIs and host a server.
 I wrote an application that communicated with a Flask API that would return predictions from a machine learning model I trained to predict whether or not a link was a phishing attempt.

-> At its launch, it worked in a very inoptimal way — it would load Parquet files from local storage and choose a random value.
+> At its launch, it worked in a very suboptimal manner — it would load Parquet files from local storage and choose a random value.

 ---